The City in Celluloid: Tribute to Chennai

-Chennai and Tamil cinema share a relationship that is older than Monte Real, one of the oldest wines.
+Chennai and Tamil cinema share a relationship that’s older than Monte Real, one of the oldest wines.
 Of course, the older a wine, the tastier it is; similarly, the older a relationship, the merrier it is (debatable but let’s just believe so).
-However, what we know but fail to acknowledge is the fact that Chennai, as an entity, has great significance in Tamil cinema.
-Several films over the past many years have showcased the city in diverse frames.
-The history of Chennai in Tamil cinema dates back to several years.
-But the aura it has left behind is evergreen.
+However, what we fail to acknowledge is the fact that Chennai, as an entity, has great significance in Tamil cinema.
+Several films over the years have showcased the city in diverse frames.
+The history of Chennai in Tamil cinema dates back to several years, but the aura it has left behind is evergreen.

 Black and white